MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 |  Unmanaged BYOPC    |  Secure and compliant access to work resources on personal computers.    |  Private Preview<br>(See following onboarding instructions) |
 |  Company branding   |  Increase familiarity and trust with company branding.    |  Coming soon     |

-You enable Microsoft Edge for Business by logging into the browser using your Azure Active Directory (AAD) account.
-This ensures that all your M365 services are accessible in your profile.
+You enable Microsoft Edge for Business by logging into the browser using your Azure Active Directory account.
+This ensures that all your Microsoft 365 services are accessible in your profile.
 Users can enable the early preview using the *edge://flags/#edge-project-kodiak*.
 The next section has more information about flags you can use to enable different aspects of this experience.

 [Insert video from Build]